CSUMBmWall/journal/README.md

 The project started with a Jekyll blog template.
 Entries were written in Sublime Text with "front matter" that included the title, date, and category of the blog post.
 After saving it to the posts folder, it would be compiled to a static html page and served up by Jekyll.

 Writing every day cemented the habit of keeping a journal, but the need for more control and a better way to enter, edit, and read posts could not be ignored.
+I looked under the hood of Jekyll and was introduced to templating and the possibility of using variables inside html.

 I started working with Angular JS on a project at work, and decided to try using it for a journal, to become more familiar.
 I started small with a read and write pane, and slowly added features.
-After Angular 2 came out, I rewrote everything (Typescript is great!), and upgraded again to Angular 5.
+After Angular 2 came out, I rewrote everything , with the wonderful help of Typescript, and upgraded again to Angular 5.

 Bootstrap provides style and functionality.